anvithalolla/Video_Summarization_API/README.md

     ```
     Replace `<PUBLIC_DNS>` with your instance's public DNS.
 Then, run the inference command again with your test video as the source.

-By following these instructions, you can leverage VidSummarizer's pre-trained models for efficient video summarization.
+By following these instructions, you can leverage Video Summarizer's pre-trained models for efficient video summarization.

 ## API Usage